BestReviews is reader-supported and may earn an affiliate commission. Details

 A classic style by a popular name in eyewear.
 Offers gradient lenses and durable metal frames.
 Comes in numerous color options.
+The lenses are high quality and well worth the price point.

 A classic aviator style that comes in several colors.
 Metal construction has a lightweight feel and is comfortable on the face.
 Low price.
 Backed by a 100% satisfaction guarantee.